How to file Minnesota’s annual report

 How long does it take to process my annual report?

-Online filings are expedited but generally processed within 2–5 business days, with the status updating after processing.
+Online expedited filings are generally returned electronically within 3 to 5 business days.
 In-person submissions get stamped on the spot.
 Mailed reports depend on postal delivery and manual entry, so expect processing times from a few days to a couple of weeks.

 How do I obtain a Certificate of Good Standing?